chinchang/kushagra.dev/posts/2023-03-24-new-journey.md

 You never know when there pops another product that builds on top of yours.
 This doesn’t mean I am scared of competition or don’t want one.
 I have confidence that nobody can build this thing better than us!
 But competition would be bad if that becomes a reason for me to quit my job one day in haste.
 You can’t compete with a product being worked full-time on while you take yours as a side project.
 I wanted me to control my decision, not a competition that comes in the future.

 Moreover, each person I have talked to about CSSBattle and shared our vision with has only shared astonishment on where this has come and that gives me reassurance on what this can become!
-PS: I am lucky to have such friends around me who constantly motivate you to live your passion!
+PS: I am lucky to have such friends around me who constantly motivate you to live your passion and are ready to support you in any way required!
+I am thankfull to them 🙏🏼.
 And when I know where we can take CSSBattle, there is no point in delaying it further.

 ## But going indie, with a kid?